 The cabbage rolls that most Canadians are familiar with are of Ukrainian origin.
-They’re usually a filling of ground meat and rice, rolled up in cabbage leaves.
+They're usually a filling of ground meat and rice, rolled up in cabbage leaves.
 Then you top them with tomato sauce and bake.
-Cabbage rolls are a delicious staple in many generations of Canadian homes.
+Ukrainian cabbage rolls are a delicious staple in many generations of Canadian homes.

 Classic Cabbage Rolls

-Cabbage roll recipes vary greatly, and many Moms and Grandmas have their own cherished recipe versions.
+Stuffed cabbage recipes vary greatly, and many Moms and Grandmas have their own cherished cabbage roll recipe versions.
 Some recipes use bacon, ground pork, or turkey.
 Some versions have different vegetables and sauces.

 This recipe is as basic as you can get, but it's still delicious.
 You can roll these up on a Sunday, and on Monday morning, plug in the slow cooker for a hearty and satisfying dinner when you get home.